-You must ensure your completed, signed and dated Voting Instruction Form or your phone or internet vote is received by Computershare not later than 5:00 p.m.
-(Toronto time) on June 7, 2019 or, if the Meeting is adjourned or postponed, not less than 24 hours, excluding Saturdays, Sundays and statutory holidays in Toronto, Ontario, preceding the time of such adjourned or postponed Meeting.
+You must ensure your completed, signed and dated Voting Instruction Form or your phone or internet vote is received by Computershare not later than 10:00 a.m.
+(Toronto time) on June 20, 2022 or, if the Meeting is adjourned or postponed, not less than 24 hours, excluding Saturdays, Sundays and statutory holidays in Toronto, Ontario, preceding the time of such adjourned or postponed Meeting.
 If a Voting Instruction Form submitted by mail or fax is not dated, it will be deemed to bear the date on which it was sent to you.